Internet of Things Gathers Pace as True Integration Becomes a Reality

-The UK's army of field service engineers will for the first time be able to utilise the Internet of Things (IoT) on a large scale to automate a range of functions thanks to job management technology group simPRO.
+Australia and New Zealand's army of field maintenance technicians will for the first time be able to utilise the Internet of Things (IoT) on a large scale to automate a range of functions thanks to technology group simPRO.

-simPRO IoT takes hardware, software and data from businesses in the trade and field service industries and integrates them into one platform, allowing previously separate programs and machines to talk to each other and provide automated solutions ordinarily requiring extensive manual effort and significant cost.
+simPRO IoT takes hardware, software and data from businesses in the trade and field service industries and integrates them into one platform, allowing previously separate programs and machines to talk to each other and provide automated solutions ordinarily requiring extensive manual effort.

-simPRO's IoT solution also includes machine learning, proactive action triggering and automation of field service activities, which significantly reduces the complexity of administrative tasks like selection, installation, integration and management, and can trigger field service activities for businesses in near real time.

-The real world applications of simPRO's IoT solution are extensive.
-The company has already begun working with airport lounge operator Swissport and facilities (building plant and equipment) management group Thermacell to keep guests at Luton Airport in the UK warm in winter and cool in summer.

-IHS Markit estimates (https://cdn.ihs.com/www/pdf/IoT-Trend-Watch-eBook.pdf) the commercial and industrial sector, driven by building automation, industrial automation, and lighting, will account for nearly 50% of new connected devices between 2018 and 2030.

-simPRO Chief Technology Officer Jonathan Eastgate said the company's approach to the IoT was the first step toward a new future of facilities management across the UK.
+simPRO Director Curtis Thomson said IoT would revolutionise the trade services and maintenance industries.

-"The concept of IoT, that anything that can be connected will be connected, is exciting for businesses who are looking to integrate their technology to find the straight line to efficiency and success.
-In the UK there is a need for a range of integration and software development to achieve a complete working solution, and that's what we've built.
+"The ability to connect anything and everything and manage and monitor remotely is extremely exciting for businesses looking to maximise efficiency," he said.
+"There is serious demand for a range of integrated hardware and software that achieves a complete working solution, and that's what we've built."

-"For example, simPRO IoT can save clients significant time and costs running routine inspections to site, by introducing an IoT real-time feed to our already extensive asset management platform, whilst improving the level of response to issues on site," he said.

-According to Mr Eastgate, simPRO IoT was the equivalent of giving a business its own brain.

-The UK is not oblivious to IoT services, but in order to for businesses to implement them a range of hardware, middleware, suppliers and vendors is required.
-Often the effort, costs and time investment needed to introduce IoT sensors into existing equipment installations outweighs the benefit.
+He said simPRO's IoT solution would save significant time and costs in the management of routine site inspections for equipment maintenance.

+"By introducing an IoT real-time feed it could be possible to almost eliminate the need for someone to visit a site unless an issue is detected," he said.

-However, simPRO IoT is handled through one vendor simPRO and can be retrofitted at minimal cost to any existing equipment and be up and running in minutes.
-Through our partnership with Yosensi in developing this complete IoT solution, simPRO customers are able to deploy their IoT requirements at scale without the need to involve multiple vendors.
-The simPRO platform is also open to allow for integration with any other IoT devices or protocols from third parties or existing installations, meaning simPRO won't demand a business to dismantle its entire digital infrastructure simply to incorporate simPRO IoT into its operations.
+One of the major benefits of simPRO IoT is that it is handled through one vendor and can be retrofitted at minimal cost to any existing equipment and be up and running in minutes.
+The simPRO platform is also open to allow for integration with any other IoT devices or protocols from third parties or existing installations.

 CASE STUDY 1 SMASHING FATBERGS, SAVING MILLIONS